 Fun fact: The featured hospice nurse, Pattie Burnham, is Bo Burnham’s mom.

 When people have near-death experiences, in other words when people have died and come back, they often talk about what they heard.
-Often, they repeat conversations between loved ones or doctors.
-These are conversations they heard despite the fact that their hearts and brains had stopped working.
+They repeat conversations between loved ones or doctors.
+These are conversations they heard even though their hearts and brains had stopped working.

 This is why medical professionals believe hearing is the last sense to go.

 So we talk to our dying relatives.
 It can sometimes make the caregiver feel better to read a poem or prayer, or just talk softly to the person.
 To fill up that silence with something meaningful.

 I encourage family members to say simple sentences, such as:

 I also encourage relatives to repeat their names with these messages of love, so the dying person knows who’s speaking to them.

 Many times hospice workers, doulas, and other deathwork professionals will suggest that you tell the person it’s okay to go when they’re ready.
 We can point to countless anecdotes where people die once loved ones permit them to do so.

 2. Terminal Agitation is Common